 Businesses move to Fort Wayne and expand here in part because of the high quality water and available capacity in the water and sewer systems.
-Read more about Water That Works in Fort Wayne.
+Read more about reasons to choose Fort Wayne as a place to do business.
+Water That Works

-If you are developing or redeveloping property you will find information about development standards and construction practices on the Design and Construction Resource Center.
-Maps of utility systems incliding water, sewer and drainage may be found within the interactive GIS mapping resource.
+If you are developing or redeveloping property you will find information about development standards and construction requirements at the Design and Construction Resource Center.
+Maps of the public water, sewer and stormwater management systems may be found within the interactive GIS mapping resource.

 Do you want to connect to the City's sanitary sewer system?
 Or maybe you are curious about combined sewer overflows, or want to learn more about the Septic Elimination Program?
 More information on these topics and other sewer-related issues is available on the Sewers page.